masaiful/masaity/src/posts/accessibility-audit-of-helsinki-as-a-service.md

 This promise clashes with using it on an anchor tag.
 An anchor tag is not operable if the `href` attribute is missing (it is meant for links, after all).
 Thus, while the element promises to be a button, it cannot be perceived as such (and thus, focused by keyboard etc.).
 If someone were to somehow focus on it, I believe that the <kbd>Enter</kbd> key would work, but I could not get that in my testing.

-Another curious part of the arrows is that they have a label as text, but use the `.sr-only` class.
+An interesting part of the arrows is that they have a label as text, and use an `.sr-only` class.

 Typically, an `.sr-only` ("screen reader only") class is a technique to hide an element visually, but keep it accessible in the tree that gets exposed to Assistive Technologies.
-Another common name for it is `.visually-hidden`.
+Another common name for this class is `.visually-hidden`.
 This technique usually involves a combination of positioning and clipping.
 [The A11y Project has some information on visually hidden](https://a11yproject.com/posts/how-to-hide-content/), and [Scott O'Hara has written about hiding content](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html) as well.

 Visually hidden content is often used as a technique to provide accessible labels to buttons and icons.
-Its benefit over, say, `aria-label` is that it can get auto-translated by tools like Google Translate, and that it has a more prominent space in the DOM (which can aid maintenance).
-It is also a way to migrate components to be more accessible, which I believe (and might be wrong!) is what happens here.
+Its benefit over, say, `aria-label` is that it can get auto-translated by tools like Google Translate, and that it has a more prominent space in the DOM,which can aid maintenance.
+It is also a way to migrate components to be more accessible, which I believe (and might well be wrong!) is what happens here.

 The `.sr-only` class on these arrows, however, sets `display: none;`.
-With that declaration, the content of the arrows is thus hidden both visually and from Assistive Technologies.
+With that declaration, the content of the arrows is hidden both visually and from Assistive Technologies.

 We can verify this directly in a Browser dev tools, for example [Chrome accessibility pane](https://developers.google.com/web/tools/chrome-devtools/accessibility/reference#pane) or [Firefox accessibility inspector](https://developer.mozilla.org/en-US/docs/Tools/Accessibility_inspector).
 The arrow has a "button" role, and it does not have an accessible name.